VivienCormier/IOSTangibleDetector/README.md

 - (void)objectisNotDetected{

-    // if object is Detected
+    // if object is not Detected

 }
 ```